 Tent camping checklist for Florida

-Tent camping in Florida has some unique requirements, mostly related to our weather: Bigger, airy tents; strong sunscreen; unpredictable weather.
+Tent camping in Florida has some unique requirements, most related to our weather: Airy tents; strong sunscreen; insects and gators; unpredictable weather.

 I keep everything in three storage boxes at home: One for tent gear, one for the camp kitchen, and one for recreation gear — plus a cooler.
 Sleeping bags are in stuff sacks; clothing goes in duffle bags the day before we leave.
 Everything is organized and ready to go.
 Don’t wait until the day you leave or you will forget something.

 Make sure your tent has good cross-ventilation, and set it up in a direction that will take advantage of prevailing breezes.
 If possible, select a site near water, where breezes are best, and in the shade.

 - Pack a second tent for the kids.
 They’ll have more fun, and so will you.